-Organisms with similar anatomical and morphological characteristics are placed in one group while those with different structures are grouped separately.
+Organisms with similar anatomical and morphological …. .. tvv yhg rcn gv th.
+Like are placed in one group while those with different structures are grouped separately.

 Modern studies in genetics and cell biochemistry are used to give additional help in classifying organisms.